diverso-lab/splc23-analysis-operations/RESULTS.md

 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | #occurrences | 31 | 7 | 15 | 31 | 3 | 7 | 1 | 15 |

-Please note that the above table represents the product occurrences in the recommendations.

 ### Compute Accessibility

 Endpoint: `/api/v1/recommendations/analysis/accessibility`